willkessler/this-is-not-a-drill-docs/docs/BasicInstallation.md

 <img src="/img/capturingSnippet.png" />

 For instance, suppose you decide to get started with very simple inline toasts.
-Your snippet may look like this:
+Your snippet will look something like this:

 ```
-//
-// AUTO-GENERATED SCRIPT TAG
-// The configuration controls at left
-// update the script tag below.
-// To go live, simply embed a snippet like this
-// (along your API key) on your site/app.
-//

 <script
   id="tinad-sdk"
   src="https://unpkg.com/@this-is-not-a-drill/vanillajs-sdk@latest/dist/bundle.js"